GluuFederation/docs-ce-prod/3.1.0/source/admin-guide/scim-uma.md

 ## Actors involved in protection

 !!!
 Note
-    Current Gluu server version supports UMA 1.0.1.
-Currently, latest version of the standard is 2.0 and will be included for our next release.
+    Gluu server 3.1.0 supports UMA 2.0 - the latest version of the standard.
+UMA 1.0.1 is not supported anylonger.

 The image shown [here](../api-guide/uma-api.md#uma-api-document) summarizes the phases and actors involved in UMA.
 While you don't need to get through to that complex flow in Gluu server for SCIM setup, it is important to familiarize yourself with the different parties interacting there, namely a resource owner, a client, a resource server, and an authorization server.